WokLibCodeClub/.github/profile/README.md

 This project makes spectacular patterns with not much code.
 The instructions for the spiralizer are [here](https://drive.google.com/file/d/1DwDC3KtqpalZgtQLlFmQtvtUXmhmzg7S/view?usp=sharing).

+### Scratch account

-You will need a Scratch account for these projects, so if you don't have one already you should create one by going to [Join Scratch](https://scratch.mit.edu/join).
+You will need a Scratch account for the Code Club's Scratch sessions.
+If you don't have one already you can create one by going to [Join Scratch](https://scratch.mit.edu/join).
 You will need a valid email address to sign up.

-Please make sure you arrive so that you have time to log in to your Scratch account and be ready to start coding at 10.30 am. ***PLEASE*** make sure you know your password (write it down if you need to) so that you are able to log in without a problem on Saturday.
+Please make sure you arrive for the sessions early enough that you have time to log in to your Scratch account and be ready to start coding at 10.30 am. ***PLEASE*** make sure you know your password (write it down if you need to) so that you are able to log in without a problem.

-### Confirming your Scratch account so that you can *SHARE* your projects
+### *Confirming* your Scratch account so that you can *SHARE* your projects

 If you want to be able to *share* your Scratch projects with the club leaders and other coders your Scratch account needs to be *confirmed*.
 You can find the instructions for doing this at [this](https://scratch.mit.edu/faq/#accounts) weblink, under the heading *How do I confirm my account?*.
 It seems to be quite common that people can't find the first email sent by Scratch.
 In this case, follow the instructions to have Scratch resend the email.